boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 Description:
 : Observed UDP options in a Flow.
 The information is encoded in a set of bit fields.
 : Options are mapped to bits according to their option numbers.
-UDP option kind 0 corresponds to the least-significant bit in the udpOptions IE while kind 255 corresponds to the most-significant bit of the IE. A bit is set to 1 if the corresponding UDP option is observed in the Flow.
+UDP option Kind 0 corresponds to the least-significant bit in the udpOptions IE while Kind 255 corresponds to the most-significant bit of the IE. A bit is set to 1 if the corresponding UDP option is observed in the Flow.
 The bit is set to 0 if the option is not observed in the Flow.
-: To cover the 0-255 kind range, up to 256 flags can be set in the value field.
+: To cover the 0-255 Kind range, up to 256 flags can be set in the value field.
 The reduced-size encoding specified in {{Section 6.2 of !RFC7011}} is followed whenever fewer octets are needed to report observed UDP options.
-For example, if only option kinds <= 32 are observed, then the value can be encoded as unsigned32, or if only option kinds <= 63 are observed, then the value can be encoded as unsigned64.
+For example, if only option Kinds <= 32 are observed, then the value can be encoded as unsigned32, or if only option Kinds <= 63 are observed, then the value can be encoded as unsigned64.

 Abstract Data Type:
 :  unsigned256